Aims and Assessment

 1) participation/engagement (10%).
 For further details on how this will be assessed, see here.

 2) 1500 word essay (10%).
 This will be a problem-focused essay of the kind you will be familiar with from second-year modules.
-Most of the seminar discussion questions provide a suitable basis for essay titles, but you are free to choose your own title so long as it is agreed with me in advance.
+Most of the seminar discussion questions are suitable for essay titles, but you are free to choose your own title so long as it is agreed with me in advance.
 There are some additional essay titles here.

 3) 3000 word essay (40%).
 This assignment will provide an opportunity to examine a topic in more depth, and possibly with a more defined and detailed focus.
 You will be expected to identify your own topic/title for this essay, but I will be available to discuss options with you individually.
 Some topics will lend themselves well to the use of primary sources, though this is not an absolute requirement.